CHARLOTTE METRO DSA BYLAWS

 Article IV: Local Meetings

-Section 1: General Meeting
+Section 1: Chapter Convention

-Section 2: Regular Meetings
+Section 2: Monthly Meetings

-New business tabled either by a vote or failure to meet quorum at regular meetings will be debated and voted on asynchronously on Slack, the communication platform of The Local.
+New business tabled either by a vote or failure to meet quorum at monthly meetings will be debated and voted on asynchronously on discord, the communication platform of The Local.
 For all asynchronous votes a twenty-four (24) hour period will be open of debate and amendments of the motion.
 After twenty-four (24) hours voting will begin and close after seventy-two (72) hours, during which debate will remain open.

 Section 3: Quorum